 INTC_IF signal Function

+0 Frame processing start

+1 Frame processing complete

+2 Reserved

+3 Reserved

+4 Video over AXI4-Stream Error

+5 EOL Early

 6 EOL Late

 7 SOF Early

 8 SOF Late

 In a system integration tool, such as EDK, the interrupt controller INTC IP can be used to register the selected INTC\IF signals as edge triggered interrupt sources.
 The INTC IP provides functionality to mask (enable or disable), as well as identify individual interrupt sources from software.
 Alternatively, for an external processor or MCU the user can custom build a priority interrupt controller to aggregate interrupt requests and identify interrupt sources.